Station to Station: Background

-Bowie developed a cocaine addiction in the summer of 1974.
+David Bowie developed a cocaine addiction in the summer of 1974, following the release of the album Diamond Dogs.
 The Alan Yentob documentary Cracked Actor depicted Bowie on the Diamond Dogs Tour in September 1974 and showcased his mental state.
 Bowie said in a 1987 interview: "I was so blocked ... so stoned ...
 It's quite a casualty case, isn't it.
 I'm amazed I came out of that period, honest.
 When I see that now I cannot believe I survived it.
 I was so close to really throwing myself away physically, completely."
 After seeing an advanced screening of the film in early 1975, director Nicolas Roeg contacted Bowie to discuss a role in his upcoming adaptation of Walter Tevis's 1963 novel The Man Who Fell to Earth.
 Bowie accepted the role, and moved from New York to Los Angeles, California, where shooting was to take place.

-On his arrival in L.A., Bowie stayed with Glenn Hughes, bassist for the English rock band Deep Purple.
+On his arrival in L.A., Bowie stayed with Glenn Hughes, the bassist for the English rock band Deep Purple.
 He also visited his old friend, singer Iggy Pop, in rehab.
 The two would attempt to record some material in May 1975, but the sessions were unproductive due to Pop's heroin addiction.
-Hughes told biographer Marc Spitz that Bowie lived in an increasingly paranoid state, recalling he refused to use elevators because of his fear of heights.
-His addiction severed friendships with fellow musicians Keith Moon, John Lennon and Harry Nilsson; he later said: "If you really want to lose all your friends and all of the relationships that you ever held dear, [cocaine is] the drug to do it with."
+Hughes told the biographer Marc Spitz that Bowie lived in an increasingly paranoid state, recalling he refused to use elevators because of his fear of heights.
+His addiction severed friendships with the musicians Keith Moon, John Lennon and Harry Nilsson; he later said: "If you really want to lose all your friends and all of the relationships that you ever held dear, [cocaine is] the drug to do it with."